PlatosTwin/LawSchoolData/docs/index.markdown

 <div style="margin: 0px 100px 18px 100px; font-family: calibri; text-align: justify">

   <i>Note</i>: Percentages are calculated by dividing the total number of applicants and admits from LawSchoolData.org by
-    the total number of applicants and admits as reported by the
-    <a href="https://www.americanbar.org/groups/legal_education/resources/statistics/" target="_blank">ABA</a>.
-An
-    applicant counts as having used LawSchoolData.org to report their applying to or hearing from a given school if they entered at minimum their LSAT score and GPA.
+    the total number of applicants and admits as reported by the ABA.
+An applicant counts as having used LawSchoolData.org to report their applying to or hearing from a given school if they entered at minimum their LSAT score and GPA.
 Until 2021 volume data becomes available, volumes for 2021 are assumed to be volumes from 2020.